-where ${\rm obj}_P = \frac{1}{2\lambda}\alpha^{\top}K\alpha+\rho_{\tau}(z)$, ${\rm obj}_D = - \frac{1}{2\lambda}\alpha^{\top}K\alpha + y^{\top}\alpha$.
-Let $\epsilon>0$ be a given accuracy tolerance, we terminate the algorithm when $\max\{\eta,\eta_{\rm gap}\}\leq\epsilon$ or when the maximum number of iterations, set at $T=1000$, is reached.
-The first stage inexact ADMM procedure is terminated prematurely if $\max\{\eta,\eta_{\rm gap}\}\leq 10^{-3}$ or its iteration count reaches 100.
-We compare our algorithm's performance against two benchmark solvers: Gurobi (academic license, version 12.00), a state-of-the-art commercial solver for convex quadratic programming, and fastKQR (\cite{tang2024fastkqr}), a specialized R package implementing a finite smoothing algorithm for KQR.
-For Gurobi, we configure its barrier interior point method to solve the dual problem \eqref{dual-0} with a convergence tolerance matching our target accuracy $\epsilon$.
-We run fastKQR using the stopping criterion described in \cite{tang2024fastkqr} with a specified tolerance of $\epsilon$ or until it reaches its maximum iteration limit of $T=10^6$.
+We compare the performance of our algorithm against two benchmark solvers.
+The first is Gurobi (academic license, version 12.00), a state-of-the-art commercial solver for convex QP.
+We configure Gurobi's barrier interior-point method to solve the convex QP formulation \eqref{dual-0} with a convergence tolerance matching our target accuracy $\epsilon$.
+The second benchmark is fastKQR \cite{tang2024fastkqr}, a specialized R package implementing a finite smoothing algorithm.
+We run fastKQR using its standard stopping criterion described in \cite{tang2024fastkqr} with a tolerance of $\epsilon$ and a maximum iteration limit of $10^6$.

-All our experiments are conducted by running Matlab (version 9.12) on a Linux workstation (128-core, Intel Xeon Platinum 8375C @ 2.90 GHz, 1024 gigabytes of RAM).
+All experiments were conducted using MATLAB (version 9.12) on a Linux workstation equipped with an Intel Xeon Platinum 8375C CPU (2.90 GHz, 128 cores) and 1024 GB of RAM.